Agoric/documentation/CONTRIBUTING.md

 well as `/main/zoe/api/` and `/main/zoe/guide/`.
 Projects can have additional subfolders as needed.

 Each folder should have its own `README.md`, which is an effective `index.html` equivalent in terms of rendering when someone navigates to the folder's URL.
-See the next section for how what VuePress expects from and does to READMEs.
+See the next section for an explanation of how VuePress uses READMEs.

 Images, diagrams, and similar content-supporting files should go in an `assets` subfolder under the appropriate project folder.
-For example, if you have a `process.svg` image file with a diagram for the Zoe Guide's Invitations page, its path should look like `main/zoe/guide/assets/process.svg` and it would appear via an image link of `./assets/process.svg` in the page rendered from `main/zoe/guide/invitations.md`.
+For example, if you have a `process.svg` image file with a diagram for the Zoe Guide's Invitations page, it should be stored in `main/zoe/guide/assets/process.svg` and appear in the page via an image link of `./assets/process.svg`

 Note that `assets` should store all the auxiliary files for the files in its parent folder.
 Don't make an `assets` folder or similar for individual files/pages.

 ### README files

-VuePress converts Markdown files to same named HTML file. `README.md` files are an exception; they're renamed `index.html`, since that's how web servers find a website's root file.
-Navigating to `https://agoric.com/documentation/ertp/guide/` displays the VuePress processed `/main/ertp/guide/README.md`.
+VuePress converts Markdown files to an HTML file with the same base name. `README.md` files are an exception; they're renamed `index.html`, since that's the default file web servers expect to find in each directory.
+Navigating

+to `https://agoric.com/documentation/ertp/guide/` displays the VuePress processed `/main/ertp/guide/README.md`.
-While it may seem odd, VuePress expects multiple `README.md` files in a repo, one each for most folders in it.
+While it may seem odd, VuePress expects multiple `README.md` files in a repo; most folders will have one.

 The root README.md file must start with a header.
 Any of H1, H2, or H3 (`#`, `##`, or `###` in Markdown) will do.
 This is needed to generate search indexes and sidebars.